Difference Between Money vs Currency

 - Currency refers to a promissory note or a coin that is presented in the form of currency.
 Currency is a medium through which money becomes live.
 Money is often categorized under good money and bad money, good money is considered to be gold and bad money is considered to be a currency.

 - The value of a certain currency, when compared to international currencies which are normally known as the exchange rate, tells us about the foreign policies and how to sound it the monetary policy of the country.
 On the other hand, the Money supply in a particular country tells us about the economic and the fiscal policies of the country and can also be looked at like an economic indicator

 - Currency is often referred to as a legal tender as it is approved by the government and can be used domestically anywhere as a method of payment to be used and the government will accept it in the payment of the taxes.
 Money, on the other hand, is subjective in nature and can be or cannot be accepted anywhere and everywhere as a medium of exchange or a store of value

-- A currency has to be derived from a Latin word “currere” which means “to run” or “to flow”.
-On the contrary, Money has been derived from a Roman word “monere” which means “to warn” in Latin.
+- A currency has to be derived from the Latin word “currere” which means “to run” or “to flow”.
+On the contrary, Money has been derived from the Roman word “monere” which means “to warn” in Latin.